jongacnik/kirby2-index-field/readme.md

 Kirby field which displays pages (or files) as a [datalist](https://datatables.net/).

 This is useful for navigating large sets of pages with filtering and sorting.
 Enables Kirby to be used a little more like a database.
+Pairs nicely with [kirby-hidebar-field](https://github.com/jongacnik/kirby-hidebar-field).

 ![Preview](https://github.com/jongacnik/kirby-index-field/blob/master/preview.png?raw=true)

-<small><em>Sidebar hidden using <a href="https://github.com/jongacnik/kirby-hidebar-fieldd">kirby-hidebar-field</a></em></small>

 ## Examples